BRIDE AND BODY

 Between the engagement and marriage an interval elapsed, varying from a few days in the patriarchal period (Gen.24:55) to a full year for virgins and a month for widows in after times.
 During this season all communications between the bride and bridegroom were carried on through the medium of a friend who was called “the friend of the bridegroom.”

-As for the wedding itself: it was absolutely devoid of definite religious ceremony, but consisted in the taking of the bride from her father’s house to that of the bridegroom and of their becoming one flesh (Gen.2:24; Matt.19:5; 1 Cor.6:16).
+As for the wedding itself: it was absolutely devoid of a definite religious ceremony but consisted of the taking of the bride from her father’s house to that of the bridegroom and of their becoming one flesh (Gen.2:24; Matt.19:5; 1 Cor.6:16).

 The bridegroom adorned himself for the occasion by donning a festive dress and surmounting his perfume-redolent head (Cant.3:6) with an ornamental turban and a crown of gold, silver, roses, myrtle, or olive, according to his circumstances.
 The bride prepared herself for the event by taking a bath (Ruth 3:3; Ezek.
 23:40) and by putting on, besides usual garments, an ample over-robe of light weight, called a “vail,” which covered not only the face but the entire person as well (Gen.24:65), a girdle, and on her head a coronal or chaplet.
 Not unlike bridal costumes in most lands, the Hebrew maids wore white, at times embroidered with gold thread (Psa.45:13,14), and besprinkled with aromatic products of the apothecary’s art (Psa.45:8).
 She was decked out with jewels (Isa.49:18; 61:10; Rev.21:2) as costly as her station rendered proper.